 ENGL 101 - College Composition and Research (3.5 units)

-This is a composition course that enables students to generate logical, coherent essays and reports necessary to academic and professional success.
-Students will become proficient in research techniques, learn critical reading and thinking skills through expository and persuasive reading selections, and apply these skills to creating original essays and a final research paper.
-The lab component of this course is designed to assist students in improving and refining their writing and language skills.
-Students will complete lab activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct documentation form.
-Students will meet with composition instructors through individual conferences that address students’ specific writing concerns.
-This course is designed for students who wish to fulfill the General Education requirement for Written Communication.
+This composition course enables students to generate logical, coherent essays and reports necessary for academic and professional success.
+Students become proficient in research techniques, and learn critical reading and thinking skills through expository and persuasive reading selections before applying these skills to creating original essays and a final research paper.
+The lab component of the course is designed to assist students in improving and refining their writing and language skills: Students complete lab activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct citation styles.
+Students meet with composition instructors through individual conferences that address students’ specific writing concerns.
+This course is designed for students who wish to fulfill the general education requirement for Written Communication.